thoth-tech/documentation/docs/OnTrack/Staff Grant Extension/DESIGN.md

   involved, along with the specified extension duration.
 Ruby on Rails, the backend framework, manages data interactions and database updates.

-- **User Authentication and Authorization:** The backend enforces user authentication to ensure that only authorized staff members can access the "Grant Extension" functionality.
+- **User Authentication and Authorisation:** The backend enforces user authentication to ensure that only authorised staff members can access the "Grant Extension" functionality.
 Access controls are implemented to secure data and maintain system integrity.

 The collaboration between frontend and backend components ensures a cohesive user experience.
 Staff